SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - Actions optimizer
 - Memory

-To use the model on a different gym environement, an other json file must be created, which contains the same structure.
+To use the model on a different gym environement, an other json file must be created, which contains the same structure and parameters, but with different values.

 ## Ressources